 There is a difference between breaking up and ending the relationship.
 If you identify that you still love your partner, but the long-distance isn’t working for you, consider moving in together.

 If your romantic feelings have faded, you can remain friends provided you have trust and understanding.
-And in the case where you don’t want anything to do with your partner, then the solution would be to break up and move on.
+And in the case, where you don’t want anything to do with your partner, the solution would be to break up and move on.

 When should you end a long-distance relationship?

 While reasons are relatively simple to understand, feelings can be more confusing.
 For example, you might feel that ending your long-distance relationship is the right thing to do.
 At the same time, you may feel sad and nervous.

 After some time, your romantic feelings may fade, or you may start having feelings for someone else.
 It can be scary to see yourself losing feelings for the person you once loved.
 But that’s the nature of feelings; they change all the time.

 Here’s how you can bring your feelings back into your relationship:

 - Acknowledge your current feelings about your partner and your long-distance relationship